Pulover/PuloversMacroCreator/Documentation/About.md

 fincs for [GenDocs](http://autohotkey.com/board/topic/71751-gendocs-v30-alpha002) and [SciLexer.dll custom builds](http://autohotkey.com/board/topic/54431-scite4autohotkey-v3004-updated-aug-14-2013/page-58#entry566139).
 tmplinshi for the [CreateFormData function](http://autohotkey.com/boards/viewtopic.php?f=6&t=7647).
 Thiago Talma for some improvements to the code, debugging and many suggestions.
+chosen1ft for fixing the mixing rows bug when saving a project.
 [Translation revisions](http://www.macrocreator.com/project/).

 # Change Log

-## Version 5.0.6
+## Version 5.1.0
 * Added support for *OutputVar* in **Function** window for `RegExMatch`, `RegExReplace` and `StrReplace`.
+* Improved performance of Text::Paste from Clipboard.
 * Fixed bug in *Adjust cooridnates to the center of the image* option in Image Search.
-* Improved performance of Text::Paste from Clipboard.
+* Fixed frequent random crashes.
+* Fixed mixing rows bug when saving a project (thanks to chosen1ft).
-* General bug fixes.
+* Fixed bug when closing macro tab.

 ## Version 5.0.5